Pope Benedict XVI knew of abusive priests when he ran Munich archdiocese, investigators say - KESQ

 Pope Benedict XVI knew of abusive priests when he ran Munich archdiocese, investigators say

-Pope Benedict XVI knew about priests who abused children when he was archbishop of Munich from 1977 to 1981, a report into the archdiocese concluded Thursday, rejecting Benedict’s long-standing denials.
+Pope Benedict XVI knew about priests who abused children but failed to act when he was archbishop of Munich from 1977 to 1981, an inquest found Thursday, rejecting Benedict’s long-standing denials.

-“He was informed about the facts,” lawyer Martin Pusch said in Munich as part of a panel announcing the investigation findings.
+“He was informed about the facts,” lawyer Martin Pusch said, as the Westpfahl Spilker Wastl law firm announced the findings of an investigation into historic sexual abuse at the Munich Archdiocese over several decades.
+The report was commissioned by the church itself.

+He has repeatedly rejected claims that he knowingly covered-up abuse, including in 2013 when he wrote: “I can only, as you know, acknowledge it with profound consternation.
+But I never tried to cover up these things.”
+CNN is contacting Benedict’s long-time secretary for response to Thursday’s report.

+Benedict’s position was rejected by lawyers at their long-awaited press conference in Munich.

-“During his time in office there were abuse cases happening,” Pusch said, referring to Benedict as Cardinal Joseph Ratzinger, his name and title at the time.
+“During his time in office there were abuse cases happening,” Pusch said, referring to Benedict.
 “In those cases those priests continued their work without sanctions.
 The church did not do anything.

 “He claims that he didn’t know about certain facts, although we believe that this is not so, according to what we know,” Pusch said.